mikeal/ZDAG/SPEC.md

 guarantees determinism in the block format.

-In fact, since this block format is deterministic you could simply parse out the compressed links header, hash it, and use to determine any other blocks that link to the same set of blocks as this block.
+In fact, since this block format is deterministic you could simply parse out the compressed links header, hash it, and use that hash to find any other blocks that link to the same set of blocks as this block.

-Holy shit, I just thought of that.
-This is thing is fucking amazing.

 ### CIDv0 Compression